-Understanding Restaurant RiskInsurance is a means of financial protection where money for compensation is drawn from a pool of funds from other insured entities.
-The rates that you pay for your policy can be affected by many variables including: fire prevention measures, hygiene, inclusion of deep fryers, and emergency exits.
-The higher the premium means the higher the risk, so lowering risk in your restaurant could massively decrease premiums.
-Keeping up with government regulations and codes would increase the overall safety of your business and make it seem more appealing to insurers.
+Understanding Restaurant RiskInsurance is a means of financial protection where the money for compensation is drawn from a pool of funds from other insured entities.
+The rates that you pay for your policy can be affected by many variables, including fire prevention measures, hygiene, the inclusion of deep fryers, and emergency exits.
+The higher the premium means, the higher the risk.
+So, lowering risk in your restaurant could massively decrease premiums.
+In addition, keeping up with government regulations and codes would increase the overall safety of your business and make it seem more appealing to insurers.

-Having the proper fire extinguisher type located at a proper location is important as well.
-K class extinguishers are specifically made for putting out grease and oil fires, as such they are commonly found in restaurants.
+Having the proper fire extinguisher type located at an appropriate location is essential.
+K-class extinguishers are specifically made for putting out grease and oil fires; they are commonly found in family restaurants in the dining hall.
 They work by using alkaline substances to absorb vapours.
-They are to be within 9.1 meters of hazards and staff must know how to operate them.
+They are to be within 9.1 meters of hazards, and staff must know how to operate them.

 Hygiene and cleanliness

-An example would be having knives sharpened on a regular basis and providing mops to staff.
-Fume removal hoods are to be cleaned on a regular basis by certified professionals.
+An example would be having knives sharpened regularly and providing mops to staff.
+Fume removal hoods are to be routinely cleaned by certified professionals.
 Schedules can depend on the volume of customers and appliances used, ranging from monthly to yearly.
-Appliances, utensils, bathrooms and floors should all be cleaned daily.
-Trash should be taken out and worn out items should be replaced.
-Operating at peak efficiency requires the right tools and proper hygiene. .
+Clean all appliances, utensils, bathrooms and floors daily.
+Remove all trash, and replace worn-out items in time.
+Operating at peak efficiency requires the right tools and proper hygiene.

 Property and Liability Insurance

 Running a restaurant safely and efficiently requires lots of work.
 Mistakes are not an option when you are handling sensitive ingredients.
 Insurance can help mitigate the repercussions in the event of an unforeseen accident.
 Property insurance and liability insurance can both help to reduce the harm done.

 Property insurance will cover claims involving property damage.